I’m going to say something crazy!

 - Unreliable reporting makes it difficult to make informed decisions or demonstrate the value of marketing efforts.

 Does this apply to my particular business or field?

 Centralize Audience Management within the CDP

 Today, there are various places where customer audience definitions are being managed.
-Generally, there is a manual audience governance layer where multiple teams attempt to align those definitions and make sure they are targeting appropriately across all communication channels.
-In reality, there is a severe lack of alignment here and this is something the organization is constantly challenged with.
+Generally, there is a manual audience governance layer where multiple teams attempt to align those definitions and ensure they are targeting appropriately across all communication channels.
+In reality, there is a severe lack of alignment here, and this is something the organization is constantly challenged with.

 CDPs provide a single source of truth for audience definitions.